matt-daniel-brown/Betters/README.md

     $ bundle

-Or install it yourself as:
+Or, to use it in a fashion more similar to it's intended purpose, install it as:

     $ gem install betters